testOrg197/reading-notes/README.md

 - DjangoX is an open-source Django starter framework that includes a custom user model, email/password by default instead of username/email/password, social authentication, and more.

+### *Class 30 Reading*

+#### Read: Hash Tables

+1. Is a HashTable useful for search or sorting operations?
+Why?

+    - Searching - If you have the key, you can easily retrieve the value.
+Previously we had to do a for loop over the array searching for the desired value.

+2. What makes a good hash function?

+    - One which never has any collisions

+3. Why should you try to reduce the number of collisions?

+    - The keys can start over-writing each other causing data loss

+4. What is stored at each index of a HashTable?
+Why?

+    - key value pairs, so each entry can be easily accessed when needed.

 <!-- You can use the [editor on GitHub](https://github.com/testOrg762/reading-notes/edit/main/README.md) to maintain and preview the content for your website in Markdown files. -->

 <!-- Syntax highlighted code block -->